dcooney/wordpress-plugin-installer/README.md

 ## Getting Started

-To start using this class you need to first load the class and then initialize the class as seen in the code samples below:
+To get started, you'll need to load and initialize the class:

 ### Class Loader